Sudoku Tips: 12 Rules to Solve Faster Without Guessing

-Use 12 practical Sudoku tips to solve faster without guessing: scan smarter, use notes, find singles, and practice on fresh Pure Sudoku boards.
+Use 12 practical Sudoku tips to solve faster without guessing: scan smarter, place singles, clean up notes, and spot common eliminations.

 Keep this guide open while you play Sudoku online in Pure Sudoku.
 Try one tip per puzzle, then build the full routine as your boards get harder.